 But in the right situation an intra-family loan can serve as a viable alternative to traditional savings and lending vehicles.
 A well-structured loan can even result in a win-win for the lender and the borrower.

 Let’s say you are retired and living off a fixed income.
 You have $100,000 in bank deposits yielding 0.10%, and you’d like more yield on your money.
 Your son just graduated from college with $25,000 of school loan debt charging an average interest rate of 6%.
 Your son would like to reduce the interest charges on the school loans.

 Or, say your daughter needs $10,000 to buy a used car.
 Although she qualifies for a car loan, the lender charges her an above-average rate because of her lack of credit history.
 You know she’s creditworthy, and you want to help lower her costs.

 In each of these cases, an intra-family loan can be used to meet the objectives.
 Here are some tips to increase the chances of a positive outcome:

-Charge an IRS-approved interest rate – Although you can set your own interest rate, you should charge an interest rate that at least equals the IRS-approved applicable federal rate (AFR) – currently about 1 percent to 3.5 percent depending on the term of the loan.
+Charge an IRS-approved interest rate.
+Although you can set your own interest rate, you should charge an interest rate that at least equals the IRS-approved applicable federal rate (AFR) – currently about 1% to 3.5% depending on the term of the loan.
 Under complicated IRS rules, some of the interest on below-market-rate loans will be treated as income to you and as a gift to the borrower.

 Above all else, don’t compromise a healthy family relationship by the lender-borrower relationship.
-If there is any chance that the relationship could be irreparably damaged, then you should use traditional lending methods, like a bank loan.
+If there is any chance that the relationship could be irreparably damaged, then you should use traditional lending methods, such as a bank loan.

 A CFP® professional can help you decide if it makes sense to lend money within the family, and how to protect your relationships if you decide to go ahead.